KiandaBPM/docs/content/docs/low-code/global-css.md

 ## Adding items to Global CSS

 Remember additional items can be added to the file whenever you wish.
 Best practice is to update only individual items based on the **Unique Name** which becomes an attribute.
-The example below uses the concept shown of **CSS classes** as shown in the section [Effective use of CSS classes](#effective-use-of-css-classes)
+The example below uses the concept shown of **CSS classes** as shown in the section [Effective use of CSS classes](#effective-use-of-css-classes-in-kianda).

 ### Customised button example

-For example, if you have a button in a process and you want to change background colour and text colour, first you need to note add a Custom CSS name to the provided text box within the button options.
-Next, because you only want to target the button in a specific process, you will need to use aa **element selector**.
+For example, if you have a button in a process and you want to change its background colour and text colour, first you need to add a **Custom CSS class name** to the provided text box within the button options.
+Next, because you only want to target the button in a specific process, you will need to use an **element selector**.
 This will take the form of:

 ```css
 .pinkButton > button {}